Third Battle of Wonju: Battle

 Along the northwestern portion of the Wonju defenses, just inside the corner position of the 1st Battalion, 9th Infantry Regiment, PVA coming out of the Hoengsong area meanwhile hit the 38th Infantry Regiment.
 The assaults forced a short withdrawal by the attached Netherlands Battalion on the 38th's left and penetrated the 3rd Battalion on the regimental right, but counterattacks restored the lost ground before noon.
 Captives identified the force moving on Wonju to be in division strength and to comprise two regiments of the PVA 120th Division and one of the 117th Division.
 The bulk of this force was sighted from the air moving in several columns across the Som River northwest of Wonju.
 Taken and kept under air and massed artillery attack, the PVA at first ignored losses and continued toward Wonju.
 But as casualties mounted the Chinese faltered, and most turned southwest before reaching the Wonju defenses.
 By 15:00 the air strikes and artillery fire stopped the PVA movement altogether.

-The ROK 3rd and 5th Infantry Divisions, ordered by General Almond on the 13th to withdraw into positions between Wonju and Pyongchang, continued to withdraw on the 14th somewhat below that line.
+The ROK 3rd and 5th Infantry Divisions, ordered by Almond on the 13th to withdraw into positions between Wonju and Pyongchang, continued to withdraw on the 14th somewhat below that line.
 KPA V Corps forces caught up with both divisions during the afternoon of the 14th and briefly engaged each.
 The ROK 3rd, missing its 18th Regiment and otherwise hurt by casualties, nevertheless managed to put up fair defenses slightly southeast of Wonju and 12 mi above Chech’on.
 But the ROK 5th, next east, became even more disorganized as it withdrew and at dark on the 14th was still assembling around Chuch’on-ni, 10 mi above Chech’on.
 Its artillery was intact, but it had lost half its other crew-served weapons and could muster only the equivalent of four infantry battalions.
 This left the division scarcely fit to establish defenses before Chech’on, let alone send a regiment northeast to Malta-ri (37.4327°N 128.376°E), as Almond had directed, to help tie the X Corps line to the extended position of the ROK III Corps.